savonet/book/quickstart.md

 to generate a file in which "Hello everybody!" is pronounced.

 Finally, there are other types of inputs.
-For instance, the operator `input.alsa` can be used to capture the sound of a microphone on a soundcard, with the ALSA library.
+For instance, the operator `input.alsa`\indexop{input.alsa} can be used to capture the sound of a microphone on a soundcard, with the ALSA\index{ALSA} library.
 This means that you should be able to hear your voice with

 ```{.liquidsoap include="liq/mic.liq" from=1}
 ```